In the tragic aftermath of Johnny Owen’s death, the WBC made it known that his life

 to L.A. to be at her sons bedside.
 Within no time at all people from all

-across the U.K. (and indeed the world) were generously donating money to
+across the U.K. - and the world - were generously donating money to

 the fund.
 When John died the fund stood at approx. £150,000, which